The following are questions that users may have about an undertaking form required for strategic export licence applications.

 The ECJU asks exporters to provide as much detail as possible, and they also encourage exporters to set up appropriate contracts with suppliers - as they are your goods, how do you protect your business from sales you wouldn't want to be involved in?
 If the agent sites commercial reasons for not providing an undertaking, they would accept them directly from the agent.

 You need to perform due diligence.
 If an end user is unable to provide an undertaking then this might be a reason to be suspicious about the transaction.

-9. Can the ECO accept any other documents instead of an undertaking?
+9. Can the ECJU accept any other documents instead of an undertaking?

 The ECO would advise you to complete the relevant template form, but in some cases they will accept other documents - for instance if you are completing a government purchase or contract.
 If you provide documents other than an undertaking then you need to include the same information as requested on the template undertaking form.